 "We've planned for everything, and we're ready to go," he said.
 "I don't want that to be a huge dark cloud hanging over everything and we've hung our hopes on it.
 Typical coach mentality: Expect the worst, hope for the best."

 Updates from Friday, July 18

-Mary Kay Cabot of the Cleveland Plain Dealer has more on Gordon from agent Drew Rosenhaus:
+Mary Kay Cabot of The Plain Dealer has more on Gordon from agent Drew Rosenhaus:

 "I'm sure I'll get together with the Browns at some point before training camp to talk to them some more about all of our clients,'' Rosenhaus said at client Joe Haden's charity softball game at Classic Park, home of the Lake County Captains.
 "We're talking to them about Jabaal Sheard and a contract extension and I'm sure we'll talk about Josh some more and continue to work together and do the best job we can for him collectively.''

 Rosenhaus declined to say much about Gordon's anticipated indefinite ban for violating the league's substance abuse for at least the third time.
 He reportedly tested positive for marijuana.

 "Let's just say (the appeal hearing is) some point in the near future,'' Rosenhaus said.
 "I'm not permitted to divulge that.''

 He also declined to comment on how Gordon's recent DWI in Raleigh, North Carolina might impact the appeal hearing and when he expects a resolution.